dotnet/docs/docs/core/deploying/native-aot.md

 The app will be available in the publish directory and will contain all the code needed to run in it, including the coreclr runtime.

-Native libraries that can be consumed by other programming languages can be published using the `NativeLib=Static` property for static libraries that can be linked at compile time.
+NativeAOT libraries that can be consumed by other programming languages can be published using the `NativeLib=Static` property for static libraries that can be linked at compile time.
 Shared libraries that are required at runtime can be created at publish time by using the `NativeLib=Shared` property.

 ## Impact of using the NativeAOT deployment